inputsh/notes/01_books-i-have-read.md

 This is the list of the books I have read (or at least those that I could remember reading).
 They're posted into different categories depending on the topic they're covering.
 The more books I read, the more specific will the categories become.

 I'm a part of the [2015 Reading Challenge](https://www.goodreads.com/challenges/3082-2015-reading-challenge) by Goodreads.
-I've set my goal to 20 books in 2015.
+I've set my goal to 25 books in 2015.
 I might increase it over time depending on how much I read.
-I've  read 7 books so far as a part of that challenge (updated on February 25th).
+I've read 10 books so far as a part of that challenge (updated on May 26th).

 ## Technology

 * Sylvie Devilette: Handbook For Bloggers And Cyber Dissidents (★★★☆☆)
 * Ivo Quartiroli: Facebook Logout: Experiences and Reasons to Leave it (★★☆☆☆)
+* Andrew Keen:  Digital Vertigo: How Today's Online Social Revolution is Dividing, Diminishing and Disorienting Us  (★★★★☆)
+* Jason Hibbets: The foundations for an open source city (★★★★★)

+## Futuristic

 * Peter A. Bornstein: 2030 - Will Computers Become Human?  (★★★☆☆)
-* Andrew Keen:  Digital Vertigo: How Today's Online Social Revolution is Dividing, Diminishing and Disorienting Us  (★★★★☆)

 ## Productivity